Mortgage Basics #Real Estate

 2018-2024: COVID and Inflation

-The Canadian economy grew significantly after the great financial crisis, and a slow rate rise was witnessed.
-Although the 2019 inflation prevented the BOC prime rate from increasing beyond 1.75% as of 2019, the COVID pandemic also caused a reversal that saw the BOC overnight rate plunge to 0.25% by the first quarter of 2020.
-Today, the BOC rate stands at 2.75%, while the Canadian bank prime rate is 4.95%.
+The Canadian economy experienced significant growth following the Great Financial Crisis, with a gradual rate of increase.
+Although the 2019 inflation prevented the BOC prime rate from increasing beyond 1.75% as of 2019, the COVID-19 pandemic also caused a reversal, with the BOC overnight rate plunging to 0.25% by the first quarter of 2020.

 • 1980s: Extremely high prime rates, peaking over 20% to fight inflation.